Colours of Rajasthan and Events

 1. Kalbeliya

-Kalbeliya is a nomadic community who sometimes introduces themselves as Naath, Jogi, Sapere and Sadhu.
+Kalbeliya is a nomadic community that sometimes introduces themselves as Naath, Jogi, Sapere and Sadhu.
 Their family business is to catch snakes.
 This comes in handy as they showcase a number of tricks using these snakes.
-While giving spectacular shows in nearby villages and qasbas and at their Jajmaan’s place and thus earn livelihood for themselves.
-As the time changed they have made permanent lodgings outside the cities.
+While giving spectacular shows in nearby villages and qasbas and at their Jajmaan’s place and thus earning livelihood for themselves.
+As time changed, they have made permanent lodgings outside the cities.

 The women of this community are expert in singing and dancing.
-In olden times the women use to sing and dance only on special occasions such as weddings, festivals etc. in their very own distinct style.
-As times changed these women started performing stage shows around the whole world.
-And with it changed their dancing style as well as their attires.
-Their swaying dresses, made up of colourful beads give a distinct identity to the women of Kalbeliya community.
-What makes this attractive dress more interesting is that it is made by the Kalbeliya women themselves.
-A very interesting fact about them is that they never teach the folk arts to their children.
-They gain expertise in singing and dancing by watching the elders doing it at home.
+In olden times, women use to sing and dance only on special occasions, such as weddings, festivals etc. in their very own distinct style.
+As times changed, these women started performing stage shows around the world.
+And with it, their dancing style as well as their attire changed.

 2. Bhavai

-Traditionally, this genre of dance performs by the female performers belonging to the Jat, Bhil, Raigar, Meena, Kumhar, and Kalbelia communities of Rajasthan.
-It is assumed that this genre of dance was evolved from the exceptional balancing skills of the females of these communities developed to carry a number of pots of water on head over a long distance in the desert.
+Traditionally, this genre of dance is performed by female performers belonging to the Jat, Bhil, Raigar, Meena, Kumhar, and Kalbelia communities of Rajasthan.
+It is assumed that this genre of dance was evolved from the exceptional balancing skills of the females of these communities, who developedthe ability to carry a number of pots of water on their heads over a long distance in the desert.

 3. Kachhi Ghodi

 Kachhi Ghodi performs for the entertainment of bridegroom’s party.
-Dancers adorn the elaborate costumes giving the effect as if riding on a dummy horse.
+Dancers adorn the elaborate costumes, giving the effect of riding on a dummy horse.
 Shekhawati region is the originating area of this dance form.

 Born in France, Marie-Aude now travels the world to dance, teach and learn.

-She started her dancing life with the dances of the Orient and of the Gypsy and rounded her education by taking ballet, experimental such as Butoh and Dance Theatre and modern dance classes and performed with the Raum B dance company in Germany.
+She started her dancing life with the dances of the Orient and of the Gypsy and rounded her education by taking ballet, experimental dances such as Butoh and Dance Theatre and modern dance classes.
+She also performed with the Raum B dance company in Germany.

 With this contemporary dance language in her body, she returned to the path of traditional dances, feeling that, in its cultural forms, dance was as much the expression of human movement as a reflection of the dancer’s environment and life.

-Without betraying traditions, she manages to carry folk dances beyond their cultural borders to give them a more universal appeal but keeps alive the humanity and spontaneity which characterises them.
+Without betraying traditions, she manages to carry folk dances beyond their cultural borders to give them a more universal appeal while keeping alive the humanity and spontaneity which characterize them.

-Rajasthan is a land of vivid bright colours which is evident in the traditional attires as well as modern fusion Rajasthani attire.
+Rajasthan is a land of vivid, bright colors, which is evident in the traditional attires as well as modern fusion Rajasthani attire.

-Its hand block prints, tie & dyes, hand embroidered, and sequined fabrics are famous all over the world.
+Its hand-block prints, tie-and-dye, hand-embroidered, and sequined fabrics are famous all over the world.

 Rajasthan is also famous for its amazing ornaments.
-From ancient times, Rajasthani people have been wearing jewelry of various metals and materials.
-Traditionally, women wore Gems-studded gold and silver ornaments.
+From ancient times, Rajasthani people have been wearing jewelry made of various metals and materials.
+Traditionally, women wore gem-studded gold and silver ornaments.
 Models display these jewelleries in the Rajasthani Fashion Ramp Walk.

 Radhe Krishna paintings are quite prominent in Rajasthani paintings.
-Rajasthani paintings started around 16th – 19th century in western India.
-Ever wondered how the Rajput kings and queens looked like and what cutlery they used during their elaborate dining.
+Rajasthani paintings started around 16th and 19th century in western India.
+Ever wondered what the Rajput kings and queens looked like and what cutlery they used during their elaborate dining.
 Rajasthan paintings are also known as Rajput paintings and they are quite famous for the miniature paintings.
-The Bani-Thani paintings/ Ragini made of plywood and vegetable colour is quite popular worldwide.
-These paintings made with attractive emboss work at the border using fabric pearl colors & water proof solution of Papier Mache for the antique look.
+The Bani-Thani paintings and ragini made of plywood and vegetable colour are quite popular worldwide.
+These paintings were made with attractive emboss work at the border using fabric pearl colors and a water-proof solution of Papier Mache for an antique look.